acktsap/tech-summary/README.md

-# tech-books
+# Tech Summary

-A summary of technical books
+A summary of technical readings